Technology

 Other British Gas customers told us about long waits to get problems resolved.
 One said: ‘I had to send multiple emails on the same subject – they did not seem to absorb what I was trying to say.’

-Our snapshot investigation into energy companies’ call waiting times found it took just over nine minutes on average to get through to a human in British Gas’s customer services.
-It was the slowest of the Big Six suppliers to answer the phone.
+Our snapshot investigation into energy companies’ call waiting times found it took around nine and a half minutes on average to get through to a human in British Gas’s customer services.
+However it wasn’t the slowest energy supplier to answer the phone; Eon took more than four minutes longer.

+When we tested British Gas’ live chat, it took 1m27s on average to respond to us.

 Pros: Big UK brand, some of its tariffs come with smart lighting